analogdevicesinc/doctools/docs/docs_guidelines.rst

 The default value is *https://analogdevicesinc.github.io/* and can be set to a local path like *../../*.

-Beyond the main target dictated by *interref_uri*, a secondary target is inferred foreseeing a local copy of the target external documentation alongside the current repository:
+Beyond the main target dictated by *interref_uri*, by setting the config ``interref_local`` as true, a secondary target is inferred foreseeing a local copy of the target external documentation alongside the current repository:

 .. code::